hrdfets0001/x12ij4321aop/README.md

 This folder contains a **JSON** file containing information about all characters from Marvel: **characters.json**.
 <h4 style="color:red"> NOTE: </h4> Please do not delete the above-mentioned file and its contents.
 This may cause the data analysis to show errors when running the Jupyter notebook.
 For characters.json, this can cause the number of characters to be recalculated via API calls.
 This can distort the results of the analysis when the Jupyter notebook is called repeatedly.
-As the analysis was carried out statically at the time of creation, it cannot be ruled out that the number of characters has changed since the time the data was analysed (i.e. it is possible that new characters have been created since then, for example).
+As the analysis was carried out statically at the time of creation, it cannot be ruled out that the number of characters has changed since the time the data was analysed (i.e. it is possible that new characters have been created since then, for example). <br/>
+Date of the last analysis: January 09, 2024.

 ### characters.json
 Contains all characters stored in form of JSON array consisting of JSON objects.